Switzerland national football team: 2016–2021: the Vladimir Petković era

 At the World Cup, Switzerland were drawn to play Brazil, Serbia and Costa Rica in Group E. They began their campaign with a 1–1 draw with Brazil, before beating Serbia 2–1 through a late winning goal from Xherdan Shaqiri.
 The game with Serbia sparked controversy for the celebrations performed by goalscorers Xherdan Shaqiri and Granit Xhaka (both ethnic Albanians), along with Stephan Lichtsteiner as the trio performed a celebration where they crossed their hands to depict a double-headed eagle, the official emblem of Albania, considered by many as an Albanian nationalist symbol, however, they were not banned by FIFA for this.
 Their final group game was with Costa Rica; which they drew 2–2, with Blerim Džemaili and Josip Drmić scoring; thus finishing second in the group.
 They were drawn to play Sweden in the round of sixteen, a fixture they lost 1–0, getting knocked out of the tournament.

 On 23 January 2018, Switzerland were selected to play in the inaugural edition of the UEFA Nations League, a tournament contested by all UEFA member's national teams, being drawn to play in League A, in Group 2, against Belgium and Iceland.

 At Euro 2020, postponed to 2021 due to COVID-19, Switzerland finished third in Group A which contained Italy, Wales and Turkey; however, they managed to qualify to the knockout stage as one of the best third-placed teams.
 In the round of 16, they defeated World Cup champions France on penalties, after finishing 3–3 and overcoming a 1–3 second half deficit, to have their first knockout phase win in a major tournament since the 1938 World Cup.
-In the subsequent quarter-final game against Spain, they once again took the game to penalties, after trailing 1–0.
+In the subsequent quarterfinal game against Spain, they once again took the game to penalties, after trailing 1–0.
 However, after converting only one of their four penalties, they exited the tournament at this stage.

 2021–present: the Murat Yakin era

-On 9 August 2021, Yakin became the manager of the Swiss national team.
+On 9 August 2021, Murat Yakin became the manager of the Swiss national team.
 During the 2022 World Cup qualification, Switzerland finished in the first place ahead of Italy in Group C, which granted them a spot in the 2022 FIFA World Cup in Qatar.
 During the World Cup, Switzerland finished second in Group G to qualify the round of 16, where they lost 6–1 to Portugal.
 In 2023, Switzerland played against Romania, Israel, Belarus, Kosovo, and Andorra to qualify for Euro 2024.
 The Swiss finished second behind Romania.

 The Euro 2024 tournament was a major success for Switzerland, as they finished second in their group with 5 points, moving onto the Round of 16.
-During the Round of 16, Switzerland caused a major upset by defeating defending champions Italy and reaching the Quarter-Finals for the second time in their history.
+During the Round of 16, Switzerland caused a major upset by defeating defending champions Italy and reaching the quarterfinals for the second time in their history.